Privacy policy

 5.18 Contact

-When contacting the controller (e.g. by e-mail or contact form), the information provided by the user making the enquiry will be processed to the extent necessary to respond to the contact request and any measures requested.
+When contacting the controller (e.g. by e-mail or contact form), the details of the enquiring user are processed to the extent necessary to respond to the contact request and any requested measures.
+This also includes the transfer of the enquiring user's details to group companies, to the extent necessary to respond to the enquiry and any requested measures.

 The legal basis for the processing of personal data in this context is Art.
 6 para.
 1 lit. f GDPR, as it is in the legitimate interest of the controller to respond to enquiries.

-The data provided by the requesting user when contacting us will only be passed on with their consent within the meaning of Art.
-6 (1) lit. a GDPR.
+Any other transfer of the data provided by the enquiring user when contacting us will only take place with their consent within the meaning of Art.
+6 para.
+1 lit. a GDPR.

 5.19 Leadfeeder